GoogleChromeLabs/tasklets/README.md

 ### Returning references

-It will undoubtedly be undoubtedly useful to return instances of objects created in the tasklet.
+It will undoubtedly be useful to return instances of objects created in the tasklet.
 The completely async nature of the proxies, however, make reasoning harder and handling a bit awkward.

 ```js